 A child may come to the PICU after an accident or after special diagnostic procedures.
 Other children are admitted directly after surgery.
 All children in the center have one thing in common – the need for special, intensive care.
 Nurses and doctors closely watch every child around the clock.
 With the help of special equipment, they are able to respond quickly to emergencies.

 When parents cannot be with their child, they may call the Pediatric Intensive Care Unit to inquire about the status of their child.
 To ensure each patient's privacy, only parents may call the unit.
 Telephones are available in the waiting room for parents to call family and friends.

 The waiting room is meant to be a comfortable, quiet place for families during a stressful time.
 A Texas Children's Hospital volunteer or receptionist is at the waiting room desk to assist families and answer questions.
 Only children 14 years of age or older are permitted in the waiting area.
 Because of limited space, only parents of intensive care patients are allowed in the waiting room after 9 pm.

 Visiting periods are as long and as flexible as an intensive care setting permits.
 Two family members may be in the unit during each visiting period.
 Visitors must be at least 14 years of age.
 All visitors must wash their hands before they come into the unit.
 Visitors may need to wear a gown, mask and gloves.

-Patients in the PCU are acutely or chronically ill and frequently are admitted from intensive care.
+Patients in the Progressive Care Unit (PCU) are acutely or chronically ill and frequently are admitted from intensive care.
 Nurses take the lead in coordinating care for patients who require continuous monitoring and observation, with special emphasis given to respiratory, neurological and surgical disorders.
 Many patients depend on technological support, notably those with tracheotomies or negative pressure ventilators (also known as "iron lungs)".
 Nurses in the PCU teach families to care for their child at home.

 Join the conversation